 If adding vermicelli: Cook the soup on pressure for 45 minutes.
 Release the pressure, and add the vermicelli.
 Simmer the soup, uncovered, for five to ten minutes or until the vermicelli is plump and cooked.

 Step 5 – Thicken the Soup

-While the soup is cooking, mix together the 1 cup of flour with 2 cups of water.
+While the soup is cooking, make a tedouira (soup thickener) by mixing together the 1 cup of flour with 2 cups of water.
 Set the mixture aside, and stir or whisk it occasionally.
 The flour will eventually blend with the water.
 If the mixture is not smooth when you're ready to use it, pass it through a sieve to remove balls.

 Once the rice (or vermicelli) has cooked, taste the soup for seasoning.
 Add salt or pepper if desired.